Recover VHT-SIG-B information bits

 For a null data packet (NDP), the VHT-SIG-B bits are set according to Table 21-15 of IEEE Std 802.11-2016.

 It is used for MIMO channel estimation and pilot subcarrier tracking.
-The VHT-LTF includes one VHT long training symbol for each spatial stream indicated by the selected MCS.
+The VHT-LTF includes one VHT long training symbol for each spatial stream indicated by the selected modulation and coding scheme (MCS).
 Each symbol is 4 μs long.
 A maximum of eight symbols are permitted in the VHT-LTF.

 PLCP protocol data unit